aspose-zip/Aspose.ZIP-Products/zip/net/compress/xaml/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your XAML files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="XAML" readMoreLink="https://docs.fileformat.com/web/xaml/" >}}
-XAML, Extensible Application Markup Language, extension files describe the user interface elements for software applications based on Windows Presentation Foundation (WPF).
-Though a language, it doesn't require to be programmed as it is based on standard format of XML which is easy to use and understand.
-XAML (pronounced as "zammel") was developed by Microsoft with specific aim for creating user interfaces.
-Its acronym original stood for Extensible Avalon Markup Language, where Avalon was the code-name for WPF.
-XAML files are sometimes saved with XOML extension as well.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->